jeanmontt/launchbase/fase_02/03_inciando_back_end/desafio_03-3_pagina-descricao-curso/README.md

 - Layout padrão
 - Card do curso
-- Link que redireciona para a página do curso
+- Link que redireciona para a página do conteúdo

 ### Fórum